aiforged/docs/docs/services/utilities/webhooks.md

 The Webhook Utility in AIForged allows you to call an external API automatically when key events occur in your workflow—such as when a document’s property changes (e.g., status, category).
 You can configure the request body in C#, shape the payload as needed, and trigger calls for fine-grained integration with your external systems, SaaS tools, or custom endpoints.

-{% hint style="info" %}
+!!! info
     Tip: Use webhooks for real-time integration—notify external systems when documents are created, updated, or processed, or trigger downstream automation when business milestones occur.
-{% endhint %}

 ***